alex-ou/meltjs/README.md

 ### Enforces one way data flow
 In Opal, data only flows in one way.
 In the view, if you want to change the model, actions have to be used to dispatch the data to the application's update method.
 After the model changes, Opal propagates the changes from the root component to the leaf ones.
 This is to help maintain a predicable application state and improve the performance

-### Provides duo-way view rendering - JSX and templates
+### Provides two-way view rendering - JSX and templates
 On one hand, JSX allows you to describe the view using JavaScript, this makes it really flexible as you can utilize all the build-in JS language features, that's why a lot of developers like it.
-Opal uses virtual DOM to represent the DOM as well, and the `Opal.createElement` function used to create virtual elements is compatible with JSX.
+Opal uses virtual DOM to represent the DOM as well, and the `Opal.createElement` function used to create virtual elements is fully compatible with JSX.
 On the other hand, writing views using templates with some framework provided directives, e.g. `each`, `if`, `ref` etc, you will end up with very expressive and concise views.
 Consider the following example, with a glimpse, you can tell that it'll render into a list:

 ```html